Shadow Review

 Key Questions

-No. Meetings are a big use case, but the product is broader than a bot recorder.
-Its real pitch is that it can capture meetings without joining as a bot, then also run shortcut-based actions anywhere else on your Mac using voice and screen context.
+No. Meetings are a major use case, but the product is broader.
+It can also run shortcut-based actions anywhere on your Mac using voice and screen context.

-What is the biggest reason not to choose Shadow?
+What is the biggest reason not to use it?

 Platform fit.
-If you are not working from a Mac, or if you only need plain transcripts instead of custom actions and screen-aware capture, a simpler recorder will usually make more sense.
+If you are not on Mac, or you only need plain transcripts instead of custom actions and screen-aware capture, a simpler recorder will make more sense.